SchoolOfCode/workshop_TDD/README.md

 2) Commit the test
 3) Fix the code - debugging/stepping-through a test run time if required
 4) Test should now pass and you can Commit the Fix
-5) _OPTIONAL_: Apply any refactoring / tidy up of the code base, re-run the tests, they should all pass and then Commit any changes.
+5) Apply any refactoring / tidy up of the code base, re-run the tests, they should all pass and then Commit any changes.

 ### Example 1